OLIVIIA-MAA/Fashion-Retail-Data-Preparation/README.md

 ## Cross-Dataset Checks and Analytical Subsets

-All product IDs used in Sales Orders and Inventory were found in Products.
-This means that both operational tables can receive product attributes without producing unmatched product references.
+All product IDs recorded in Sales Orders and Inventory were successfully matched with the Products table.
+This confirmed that product information, including categories, subcategories and base prices, could be added without losing records due to missing product references.

-The Sales Orders to Products merge was validated as many_to_one.
-Many orders may refer to one product, but each product ID can match no more than one product record.
-Inventory remains at product-country level and is not treated as a one-row-per-product table.
+The relationship between Sales Orders and Products was verified as many-to-one.
+Multiple orders may relate to the same product, while each product ID appears only once in the Products table.
+This prevents sales values from being duplicated during the merge.
+Inventory was kept at product and warehouse-country level because the same product may be stored in several locations.

+After these relationship checks, I created two separate subsets for the main sales analysis and inventory review.
+Each subset contains only the records that meet the requirements of its intended analysis.

 Two purpose-specific subsets were created after structural cleaning.